content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/6-sql-data-types-and-categories.md

 DROP VIEW

-## 2.2 Manipulating Data
+## 3.2 Manipulating Data

--   **Data Manipulation Language, DML,** is the part of SQL used to manipulate data within objects of a relational database.
+-   DML commands are used to modify the database.
+It is responsible for all form of changes in the database.
+-   The command of DML is not auto-committed that means it can't permanently save all the changes in the database.
+They can be rollback.
 -   There are three basic DML commands:

 INSERT